tgashwinkumar/liev-chat-react-socket/README.md

 The output CSS is generated in the /src/styles folder, under the name 'tailwind.output.css'.

-### `yarn run start-tw` (from concurrently)
+### `yarn run dev` (from concurrently)

-Developers can also run the tailwind watch (yarn run watch-tw)and react start (yarn start) scripts concurrently.
-Only for development purpose.
+This starts the server in the background that handles the socket.io connection.